barriebyron/barriebyron/README.md

 :pushpin:  Manage knowledge, collaborate for the greater good, and share ideas.

-:earth_americas:  Work with smart people around the globe who innovate, collaborate, and celebrate.
+:earth_americas:  Work with brilliant and amazing people around the globe who innovate, collaborate, and celebrate.

 ### What else I do